Hologic (HOLX)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

-Although Hologic hasn’t been the highest-quality company lately, it historically found a few growth initiatives that worked out well.
-Its five-year average ROIC was 17.2%, impressive for a healthcare business.
+Although Hologic hasn’t been the highest-quality company lately because of its poor revenue and EPS performance, it historically found a few growth initiatives that worked out well.
+Its five-year average ROIC was 15.2%, impressive for a healthcare business.

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
 Over the last few years, Hologic’s ROIC has unfortunately decreased significantly.
 We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.